sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

-# 04 &mdash; Setting up Minikube on Linux host
+# 04 &mdash; Setting up *Minikube* on Linux host
-> how-to setup *minikube* on a Linux machine (native, non-virtualized Linux)
+> how-to setup *Minikube* on a Linux machine (native, non-virtualized Linux)

 ## Description
-This document describes the steps to install and validate *Minikube* &mdash; a tool that sets up a single-node cluster for testing and developing Kubernetes applications &mdash; on a **non-virtualized Linux machine**.
+This document describes the steps to install and validate *Minikube* &mdash; a tool that sets up a single-node cluster for testing and developing *Kubernetes* applications &mdash; on a **non-virtualized Linux machine**.

 For more detailed information on *Minikube* please see the [official](https://kubernetes.io/docs/getting-started-guides/minikube/) documentation.